-Very Important Point Concerning the 74HC193 4-bit up/down Counter
+Very Important Point Concerning the 74HC193 4-bit up/down Counter counts.

-Fundamentally, the CW and ACW signals are used to control whether the counter increments or decrements its current count value respectively, i.e., whether it up or down counts.
 The up/down counter has 2 separate clock inputs, one for up counting (CPU) and one for down counting (CPD).
 For example to make the counter increment, then a rising edge has to be applied to CPU input (essentially a pulse signal created by changing the CPU input signal from a binary '1' to a binary '0' and then back again), while the CPD input is held at binary '1'.
 The reverse situation applies concerning the clock inputs to make the counter decrement its value.
-Consequently, when generating the clockwise and anticlockwise signals, we actually require the complement of the CW and ACW signals (as defined previously) i.e., \overline{CW} and \overline{ACW} , to provide the CPU and CPD clock signals respectively.
+Consequently, when generating the clockwise and anticlockwise signals, we actually require the complement of the CW and ACW signals (as defined previously) i.e., $\overline{CW}$ and $\overline{ACW}$ , to provide the CPU and CPD clock signals respectively.